zappvik/APMDashboard/README.md

 ## 4. Final Dashboard

-The final output is a clean, simple web dashboard that visualizes the collected CPU data over time.
+The final output is a clean, multi-panel web dashboard that visualizes the collected CPU usage, memory usage, and the live status of a target application.

 ![Dashboard Screenshot](dashboard_screenshot.png)